 - Ensure that the given PC has the latest version of Windows installed.

-- Ensure that the Windows Security feature is turned on.
+- Ensure that you have the Windows Security feature enabled.

 - Invest in advanced ransomware protections.